Taming-the-BEAST/Prior-selection/README.md

 <br>

-You should now see that the tip ages have been filled in for all of the taxa and that the **Date** columns shows a number in form 2009.xyz and the **Height** column shows the number in form 0.abc (the height of the tip from present time, where present is 0.0).
+You should now see that the tip ages have been filled in for all of the taxa with the **Date (raw value)** columns showing the date strings extracted from the taxon names, and the **Age/Height** column showing numbers on the order of 0.1 (the age in years of each tip relative to the most recent sample).

 Now we are done with the data specification and we are about to start specifying models and priors for the model parameters.